王诗尧

 I am fortunate to be advised by Prof. Xuechunzi Bai (University of Chicago, Psychology) and have previously worked with Prof. Junjian Yi (Peking University, National School of Development).
+I will be joining HKUST as a PhD student advised by Prof. Ying Lin.

 Under review at Journal of Environmental Economics and Management